 Air Casters Air casters usually slide under the load and lift it up.
-If the load is eccentrically weighted - imbalanced, heavier on one side, or with an odd or variable center of gravity - individual air casters can automatically inflate or deflate to compensate and equalize as needed.
+This is good for delicate or uneven loads, as air casters can automatically equalize and offer a smooth ride.
+For equipment moves, they are often attached permanently, making the equipment ready to move at a moment's notice.
 Cranes Cranes can lift loads of all shapes and configurations, but they must be attached in some way (e.g., hoists) to a structurally sound part of the load.
 For delicate or unwieldy loads, this may necessitate creating some kind of protective substructure to use a crane.
-Forklifts Forklifts If the load can sit on, or otherwise be attached to, a pallet or skid, a forklift can lift it up from underneath.
+Forklifts If the load can sit on, or otherwise be attached to, a pallet or skid, a forklift can lift it up from underneath.
 Transfer Cart If the load can sit on a flat bed, a transfer cart could move it - but it might require a secondary loading system or skid to get the load onto the cart to start.
 Wheeled Casters Wheeled casters can slide under the load, but you might need to find a way to lift the load up a few inches.